 John is passionate about building community and mutual understanding between disparate groups in our society; social justice; care and support of the bereaved and hurting.
 He believes that diversity is one of God's greatest gifts and that we tend to turn this into a barrier rather than a bridge.
 He is interested in classic rock, art and architecture and history and trying to keep up with his kids.

-Kim Stewart has worked in the church office since October, 2005 and is now our part-time Database and Website Administrator.
+Kim Stewart has worked in the church office since October, 2005 and is currently our Office and Website Administrator.
 She holds a BS in Business Administration with a minor in Computer Information Systems and a special emphasis in Management Information Systems from Columbia College of Missouri.
 Prior to working in the church office, Kim volunteered as our Sunday School Coordinator for six years.